Wasp Control in Reno, NV

 You should also inspect the exterior of your home to ensure there aren't ways for wasps to get inside where they can build a nest in wall voids.

 An essential part of wasp prevention is catching newly forming colonies before they grow.
 The best way to do this is with routine inspections.
-Call Celtic Pest Control today to learn how we can help you with your home pest control and commercial pest management needs.
+Call Celtic Pest Control today to learn how we can help you with your home wasp control in Reno, NV and commercial pest management needs.

 Schedule a Free, No Obligation Evaluation